emartech/pgarchive/Manual.md

 * You absolutely need to monitor the size of your upstream DB's $PGDATA/pg_xlog directory.
 But you already do this, don't you?
 If offline pgarchive containers cannot stream replication data, old WAL segments cannot be released and will fill up pg_xlog [replication slots].
 You may eventually need to decide to drop the replication slot, which will break synchronization with your container.

-Of course you should monitor free disk space for your containers, and other common system parameters.It's probably less useful to check for the presence of [pg_receivexlog] and PostgreSQL standby processes, because it's hard to associate them with multiple containers easily, and this may miss certain problems if subsystems become stuck without dying fully.
+Of course you should monitor free disk space for your containers, and other common system parameters.
+It's probably less useful to check for the presence of [pg_receivexlog] and PostgreSQL standby processes, because it's hard to associate them with multiple containers easily, and this may miss certain problems if subsystems become stuck without dying fully.

 ## Basic Operation